tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 padding occurs logically before edge padding, so in the case of negative edge padding elements are removed from the interior-padded operand.
 This operation is a no-op if the edge padding pairs are all (0, 0) and the interior padding values are all 0.
-Figure below shows examples of different `edge_padding` and `interior_padding` values for a two dimensional array.
+The figure below shows examples of different `edge_padding` and `interior_padding` values for a two-dimensional array.

 <div style="width:95%; margin:auto; margin-bottom:10px; margin-top:20px;">
   <img style="width:100%" src="https://www.tensorflow.org/images/ops_pad.png">